jules2689/trudeau/docs/2020-04-21/q_a.md

 We started with the Canada emergency response benefit, which is now helped over $8 million people across this country and made a significant difference.
 But we also want people to get the -- we want other people to get the emergency wage subsidy, which means working with businesses to keep people on the payroll through this so that they cannot only retain a job, but have a job to get back quickly to as soon as the economy picks up again.
 We have announced that on Monday, people will be able to register for this online.
-As of today, however, they can see what the amount they're likely to be able to get through this and be confident in their ability to access credit from banks, from agencies like b.
-D.c. and EDC, to be able to support people right now in this time of need.
+As of today, however, they can see what the amount they're likely to be able to get through this and be confident in their ability to access credit from banks, from agencies like BDC and EDC, to be able to support people right now in this time of need.
 We're moving as quickly as we can.
 We move very quickly on the Canada emergency response benefit.
 We hope to be able to get this help out to businesses, to keep employees on the payroll as quickly as possible.